 When we look at Howard's production over his three-year career at Marquette, it's juicy.

 Now that these numbers have gotten your attention...Want to know the most interesting thing about Markus Howard?
-Well although he's a Junior, Howard is still only 19 years old.
-He will be 20 next month (March 3rd) but the fact that Howard will be a 20-year-old junior, with that amount of production, is notable.
+Well although he will be a senior, Howard is still only 20 years old and won't turn 21 until March.
 Any time you get a player in the college basketball world that averages 20 PPG or more, you need to make a note of it.
 But when you follow that with a year north of 25 PPG and flirting of being in the shooting club of 45/40/90, NBA personnel are going to have to take you seriously.

 Now whenever you have a player like Howard, you have to figure out if his positives can outweigh his "obvious" negatives in the NBA.
 We know by just looking at Markus that the harsh truth is, he might have a problem on the defensive side of the ball at the next level against bigger, longer players.
 But is there enough positives on the offensive side that will make an NBA franchise a believer that he can come in and help.
 Let's look.

 This is an important clip because it shows the IQ that Howard has.
 He knows that if he wants to continue to dominate as a scorer, he's going to have to figure out a way to create advantages for himself when he's scoring.
 Howard does a great job of going into the defender's body to help shield his shot.
 It's a good, useful move for a smaller guard.
 We also get a look at Howard's ability to explode with his first step.